-Surrounded by twenty-six thousand bears in Canada, fifteen thousand bears in British Columbia and seven hundred bears in Alberta, Montana gets migratory bears through the state.
-The Canadian bears possess the ability to inject their gene flow into the population in Montana.
-You will find bears in the Glacier and Yellowstone national park areas, but they reside across most of the state.
+Surrounded by twenty-six thousand bears in Canada, fifteen thousand in British Columbia, and seven hundred in Alberta, Montana gets plenty of migratory bears through the state.
+You can find black bears in the Glacier and Yellowstone national park areas, but they reside across most of the state.

 There are no recent records of black bears in the Eastern part of Nebraska.
-However, there have been reports of black bears in the north-central area, upper Loup River, and Niobrara river region a few years ago.
+However, black bears in the north-central area, upper Loup River, and Niobrara river region were reported a few years ago.
 In 2008, bears were sighted five times by Iowa wildlife officials.

-Black bears are restricted to a small area in the state.
-These bears are found near Lake Tahoe and Reno, while others are at the state’s western edge.
+Black bears are restricted to a small area in Nevada.
+These bears are near Lake Tahoe and Reno, while others can be seen at the state’s western edge.

 The Nevada Department of Wildlife estimates the black bear population size in Nevada to be between three to four hundred individuals.

-About 4,800 – 5000 bears are currently in New Hampshire.
+Nearly 5000 bears currently live in New Hampshire.
 The black bears in this state hibernate in late October to early December and emerge in late March to early April.
 Black bears are the only bear species in this state.

-The population of black bears in New York is 6000-8000.
-50-60% of black bears are found in the Adirondacks, 30-35% are present in Catskills, while the remaining 10-15% in central/western New York.
-The highest population of black bears is on the Catskill Mountains.
+The population of black bears in New York is between 6000-8000.
+50-60% of black bears are found in the Adirondacks, 30-35% in the Catskills, while the remaining 10-15% are in central/western New York.
+The largest population of black bears is in the Catskill Mountains.

 In the mountains and coastal regions, black bears are highly populated.
 They are also common in Piedmont.
 Many years ago, black bears lived in almost all the forested areas of North Carolina.
-However, these bears were often killed by early settlers to protect their families, livestock, and crops.
+However, early settlers often killed these bears to protect their families, livestock, and crops.